brontoio/brontobytes-aws-ingestion-terraform/README.md

 - `destination_config`: map of configurations indicating the type of data to be forwarded as well as the destination in Bronto where to send the data to.
 When forwarding data from Cloudwatch log groups, it is recommended to use account level subscription filters and therefore not to add entries for log groups to this map.
-For data forwarded from S3, only data matching entries in this map is forwarded and adding entries is therefore required in that case.
+For data forwarded from S3, only data matching entries in this map is forwarded and adding entries is therefore required in that case. `destination_config` takes the following attributes:
+  - logname: the Bronto dataset where to send the log data to
+  - logset: the Bronto collection that the dataset belongs to
+  - log_type: the type of logs, e.g. cloudwatch, s3_access_log
+  - set_individual_subscription: if set to true, then a log group subscription filter is set.
+Otherwise, the forwarder relies on an account level subscription filter.
+  - subscription_filter_pattern: the subscription filter pattern to apply to the log group level subscription filter.
+  This overwrites the default level subscription filter pattern.
 - `paths_regex`: list of regex patterns to match against S3 key, e.g.
+- `default_subscription_filter_pattern`: the default filter pattern to apply to cloudwatch log group subscriptions.
+The `subscription_filter_pattern` attribute of entries in `destination_config` takes precedence over `default_subscription_filter_pattern`.

 ```json
 [{"pattern": "regex1 with dest_config_id capture group"}, {"pattern": "regex2 with dest_config_id capture group"}]